CodyCodingCode/1800_DTC10/README.md

 ## General Info
 This browser based web application to ...
-This is a line to mimic the conflict
+This is a line to mimic the conflict, adding line chaging again
 ## Technologies
 Technologies used for this project:
 * HTML, CSS